 Back in the 1980s, I worked with the NSW Department of Education as Project Officer for the Country Areas Program (CAP).
 I enjoyed the work.
 It allowed me to deepen my knowledge of rural life and travel the state.

 On my first trip to Bourke, somewhere around 1983, I remember seeing signs of windblown sand along the Mitchell Highway where geographic reason told me there should be none.
 I reflected on the loss of woodlands in the face of sheep, wheat and cattle.
 Closer to Bourke, in places irrigation water from the Darling River touched the land with a green hue.

-Educated during the 1950s and 1960s, I’m part of the generation taught that Australia rides on the sheep’s back and that our inland waterways were critical in ‘opening-up’ the interior affording an opportunity for the sheep wheat industry to thrive becoming a fundament of our wealth.
+As someone educated during the 1950s and 1960s, I’m part of the generation taught that Australia rides on the sheep’s back, and that our inland waterways were critical in ‘opening-up’ the interior affording an opportunity for the sheep wheat industry to thrive becoming a fundament of our wealth.